kotva006/event-spark-backend/api/README.md

-App Challenge Backend
+Event Spark API
 =====================
-Communication from the Android application will request events from this REST API.
+Communication from the Android application requests events from this REST API.

 Updating the Slim Framework
 ---------------------------